skill-forger/golang-training/03. Function/README.md

 }
 ```

-## Defer, Panic, and Recover
+## Defer Panic and Recover
 Go provides mechanisms for controlling execution flow in exceptional situations and for cleanup operations.

 ### Defer

-The `defer` statement schedules a function call to be executed immediately before the surrounding function returns, regardless of whether it returns normally or with an error.
+The `defer` statement schedules a function call to be executed immediately before the surrounding function returns,
+regardless of whether it returns normally or with an error.

 ```go
 // defer_example.go